bento-platform/bento/README.md

 BENTOV2_AUTH_TEST_PASSWORD=testpassword123
 ```

-If using an *external* identity provider, adjust the following AUTH variables according to the external IdP's
+If using an *external* identity provider, adjust the following auth variables according to the external IdP's
 specifications:

 ```bash